BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKSignedMaurerDistanceMapImage.md

-# ITK Signed Maurer Distance Map Image Filter (ITKSignedMaurerDistanceMapImage)
+# ITK Signed Maurer Distance Map Image Filter

 This filter calculates the Euclidean distance transform of a binary image in linear time for arbitrary dimensions.